cult-of-coders/grapher/docs/links.md

 userLink.set(this.userId);  // will update userId
 userLink.unset(); // will make userId null

+userLink.fetch(); // returns the user object, if it was a multi relationship it would have returned an array userLink.find(); // returns a Mongo.Cursor, but if you run .fetch() on it will return an array regardless of the relationship type.

 // set/unset makes an update immediately into the database, should be run server side.
 ```

+Note: removing/unsetting the link, will not affect the related document.
+If you want to remove it from the database, you will have to do it manually.

 Inversed Links
 --------------